MrShoenel/anti-pattern-models/notebooks/fire-drill-robust-regression.md

 reduces steadily with the number of training instances.

-Table also shows whether the generalization error is normally distributed (Royston 1982), which it is in many cases (and in some almost).
+Table also shows whether the generalization error is normally distributed (Shapiro and Wilk 1965; Royston 1982), which it is in many cases (and in some almost).
 The advantage of a normally distributed generalization error allows us to make statements with regard to the standard deviation, additionally to the expected error.
-Taking the case of $17$ training instances again, the expected generalization error is $\approx0.75$ and the standard deviation is $\approx0.25$.
-Since the generalization error is normally distributed, we expect the error to deviate less than or equal to $0.25$ in about **$\approx68$%** of all cases, since for a normal distribution, cases that are up to one standard deviation away from the mean account for $\approx68$% of all cases (three sigma rule (Pukelsheim 1994)).
-In other words, the a neural network trained on $17$ instances will deliver predictions with a probability of $\approx68$% that are off by $\leq1$.
+Taking the case of $17$ training instances again, the expected generalization error is
+$\approx0.75$ and the standard deviation is $\approx0.25$.
+Since the generalization error is normally distributed, we expect the error to deviate less than or equal to $0.25$ in about **$\approx68$%** of all cases, since for a normal distribution, cases that are up to one standard deviation away from the mean account for $\approx68$% of all cases (three sigma rule; Pukelsheim (1994)).
+In other words, a neural network trained on $17$ instances will deliver predictions with a probability of $\approx68$% that are off by $\leq1$.

 Another interesting example from table is the one using $26$ instances.
 The validation error there is unimodal, normally distributed, and has an